Dustin Hoffman: 1980–1989: Career expansion

 Next came director Barry Levinson's Rain Man (1988), where Hoffman starred as an autistic savant, opposite Tom Cruise.
 Levinson, Hoffman and Cruise worked for two years on the film, and Hoffman's performance gained him his second Academy Award.
 Behind Hoffman's motivation for doing the film, he has said, "Deep inside, Rain Man is about how autistic we all are."
 In preparation for the part, Hoffman spent two years befriending autistic people, which included taking them bowling and to fast food restaurants.
 "It fed my obsession", he has stated.
 Hoffman worked at the New York Psychiatric Institute, affiliated with Columbia University, when he was 21.
 "It was a great experience for me", he said.
 "All my life I had wanted to get inside a prison or a mental hospital. ...
 I wanted to get inside where behavior, human behavior, was so exposed.
 All the things the rest of us were feeling and stopping up were coming out of these people."
 He used that experience to help him develop the character of Raymond Babbitt, a high-functioning autistic savant, yet a person who critic David Denby described as "a strangely shuttered genius".
 Hoffman created certain character traits for Raymond.
 Denby noted: "Hoffman, looking suddenly older and smaller, has developed a small shuffling walk for Raymond, with shoulder bent.
 His eyes don't make contact with anyone else's, and he flattens his voice to a dry nasal bark."

 Rain Man won four Academy Awards, including Best Picture, Best Actor for Hoffman, and Best Director for Barry Levinson.
 Having worked closely with Hoffman for two years on filming, Levinson offered some opinions about his skill as an actor:

 After Rain Man, Hoffman appeared with Sean Connery and Matthew Broderick in Family Business (1989), directed by Sidney Lumet.
 The story centers on the estrangement between Vito (Hoffman), a middle-aged man trying to succeed in a legitimate business, and his "hopelessly corrupt but charming father", Jesse (Connery).
 Critics were mostly not impressed with the story, although the individual performances were praised, especially Connery's.

 Because of their different acting styles and nationalities, some industry writers thought Connery and Hoffman might not work well together as close family members.
 "To the surprise of many", note Connery biographers Lee Pfeiffer and Lisa Philip, "the two superstars developed an immediate rapport and chemistry that translates onto the screen."
 And Lumet remembered: "Sean is extremely disciplined and Dustin is very improvisational, all over the place with his lines.
 I didn't know where it would end up, but Sean met Dustin improvisation for improvisation, and a great deal of richness and humor came out of it."

-1990s

-In 1991, Hoffman voiced substitute teacher Mr. Bergstrom in The Simpsons episode "Lisa's Substitute", under the pseudonym Sam Etic.
-As a reference to this episode, during the episode featuring the Itchy & Scratchy movie, Lisa claims that Dustin Hoffman had a cameo in that movie but didn't use his real name.